 College of Engineering

-This annual event (held this year on March 10-11, 2016) is a great way to bring students and families to campus to learn first-hand about exciting opportunities.
+This annual student-run event brings students and families to campus to learn first-hand about exciting opportunities in Engineering, including CS.

 Computer Science Academy: Learn to program with this introduction to programming with Scratch!
 In this academy, we'll use the Scratch programming environment, which is aimed at beginners, but powerful enough to keep even seasoned programmers engaged and entertained.
 After learning basic techniques you'll design projects of your own choosing - computer games, animated stories, interactive programs - limited only by your own imagination.
 The software used is free and runs in any web browser, so you'll be able to continue your projects, and create new ones, after the academy is over.

 Mathematics, Science, & Technology Education (MSTE), College of Education

 Comprised of K-12 school practitioners, community members, entrepreneurs, plus Illinois faculty & staff, this group discusses CS in the K-12 schools as well as support and research for schoolbased implementation of computational thinking.